baronomasia/remote-iptables/README.md

 #### Usage

-Usage: node ript.js [-i identity_file] [-p port] command ...
+Usage: node ript.js command ...

-Export the iptables policy of a remote server to a local file
+  Import server entries from a local file
+  For each entry list hostname ip then groups - separated by spaces
+  Separate each server entry by a carriage return

-    node ript.js -e user@remotehost -f local_file -i identity_file
+    node ript.js -m local_file

+  Assign a security group to all servers matching a particular hostname
+  Create groups files in the security-groups directory
+  Each line of the group file is an iptables command (e.g. -P INPUT DROP)
+  When prompted for a result number use * to select all

+    node ript.js -a groupname

+  Delete a server entry with a particular hostname

+    node ript.js -d hostname

-Apply an iptables policy to a group of host addresses;
+  Update iptables for all server entries with a particular group
-  list host addresses separated by a carriage return in a file
+  When prompted for a result number use * to select all

-    node ript.js -a policy_file -g group_file -l user -i identity_file
+    node ript.js -u groupname -l ssh-username -i ssh-identityfile

 options
-&nbsp;&nbsp;-a &nbsp;&nbsp;apply an iptables policy to a group of servers, requires -g, -l
-&nbsp;&nbsp;-e &nbsp;&nbsp;export the iptables of a remote server to a local file
-&nbsp;&nbsp;-f &nbsp;&nbsp;optionally specify the exported iptables filename (-e only)
-&nbsp;&nbsp;-g &nbsp;&nbsp;specify the file containing the group of servers, required for -a
-&nbsp;&nbsp;-h &nbsp;&nbsp;display these usage options and exit
-&nbsp;&nbsp;-l &nbsp;&nbsp;specify the ssh username for a group of servers, required for -a
-&nbsp;&nbsp;-v &nbsp;&nbsp;optionally enable verbose mode
-&nbsp;&nbsp;-w &nbsp;&nbsp;optionally whitelist a group of servers (filename, -a only)
+  -a --assign&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;assign a securiy group to server entries
+  -c --create&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;create a new server entry
+  -d --delete&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;delete a server entry
+  -e --edit&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;edit a server entry
+  -m --import&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;import server entries from a file (optional -o flag)
+  -o --overwrite&nbsp;&nbsp;overwrite all server entries on import (-m only)
+  -r --remove&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;remove a security group from server entries
+  -s --show&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;show server entries
+  -u --update&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;update server entries iptables via ssh

-ssh options (options passed directly to ssh)
+ssh options (options passed directly to ssh, -u only)
 &nbsp;&nbsp;-i &nbsp;&nbsp;specify a private key identity file
+&nbsp;&nbsp;-l &nbsp;&nbsp;specify a user
 &nbsp;&nbsp;-p &nbsp;&nbsp;specify a port